alabou/NMOS-MatroxOnly/NMOS With SRT.md

 Nodes implementing IS-04 v1.3 or higher that are capable of receiving SRT streams MUST have Receiver resources in the IS-04 Node API.

-### MPGE2-TS
+### MPEG2-TS

 Receivers having the `transport` attribute set to `urn:x-matrox:transport:srt` or `urn:x-matrox:transport:srt.mp2t` MUST have  a `format` attribute set to `urn:x-nmos:format:mux` and a support streams of `media_type` `application/mp2t`.

-The [NMOS with H.222.0](https://github.com/alabou/NMOS-MatroxOnly/blob/other-transports/NMOS%20With%20H.222.0.md) specification provides the detailed requirements for Receivers of such multiplexed stream.
+The [NMOS with H.222.0](https://github.com/alabou/NMOS-MatroxOnly/blob/other-transports/NMOS%20With%20H.222.0.md) specification provides the detailed requirements for Receivers of such multiplexed Stream.

 ### RTP